ShreyasMP17/t2021-2-1/README.md

 2. Open the file

-3. In the web page that opens, enter two numbers in the input fields provided.

-4. Click the "Add", "Subtract", or "Multiply" button to perform the corresponding operation.
+3. create a file filename.js

+4.Open the new terminal create it.

+5. For compile and run the program " node filename.js "

-5. The result will be displayed below the buttons.
+6. The result will be displayed below .

 ## Examples

 Here are some examples of how to use the program:

-1. Addition:
+1. a = 10;
-   Input: 5, 10
-   Result: 5 + 10 = 15

-2. Subtraction:
-   Input: 15, 7
-   Result: 15 - 7 = 8

-3. Multiplication:
-   Input: 3, 4
-   Result: 3 * 4 = 12
+   b = 20;
+   operation = '+';

+   result = 30;
+   typeof a = number;
+   typeof b = number;
+   typeof result = number;